MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/key-concepts.md

 ### Management packs

-The workflows that the System Center Management service runs are defined by *management packs*.
-Management packs define the information that the agent collects and returns to the management server for a specific application or technology.
+*Management packs* define the workflows that the System Center Management service runs.
+They specify the information that the agent collects and returns to the management server for a specific application or technology.
 For example, the BizTalk Server Management Pack contains rules and monitors that collect and evaluate events and operations that are important to ensuring the health and efficiency of the BizTalk Server application.

 After Operations Manager installs an agent on a computer, it sends an initial configuration to the agent.
 The initial configuration includes *object discoveries* from management packs.
-The management pack defines the types of objects, such as applications and features that will be monitored on computers that have been discovered by Operations Manager.
+The management pack defines the types of objects, such as applications and features that Operations Manager monitors on computers.
 Agents send data to the management server that identifies the instances of objects discovered on the computer.
 The management server then sends the agents the elements of management packs that apply to the discovered objects for each computer, such as rules and monitors.

 A *rule* defines the events and performance data to collect from computers and what to do with the information after it's collected.
 A simple way to think about rules is as an If/Then statement.
 For example, a management pack for an application might contain rules such as the following: